kzamin/final_project_am_490/README.md

 For the million news articles dataset, the articles were not included in the dataset so I merged the headline + a short description of the article as the input data to see how the classifers fared on limited data.

+I wasn't able to train the RNN/Decision Trees on the full huffington post even after letting the script run for 4hrs+ so I would need to dedicate more resources to actually run it in full capacity.
+Thus, I only used 10% of the data for the RNN/DT run on huff post data.

 # Experiments/evaluation - how are you evaluating your results
 I calculated the accuracy percentage by using sklearn metrics and comparing the classifer prediction to the original labels.